 Dr. Brian Gill

-Founder of Gill Mindful Voice Training, Tenor, Brian Gill (D.M.A., Certificate in Vocology, and 2011 Van L. Lawrence Fellowship winner) is Associate Professor of Voice and Voice Pedagogy at the Indiana University Jacobs School of Music.
+World-renowned educator, singer, researcher, and founder of Gill Mindful Voice Training, Tenor, Brian Gill (D.M.A., Certificate in Vocology, and 2011 Van L. Lawrence Fellowship winner) is Professor of Voice and Voice Pedagogy at the Indiana University Jacobs School of Music.
 Since being hired in 2015, Gill has established a Graduate Certificate and Doctoral Minor in Vocology, and has begun a voice lab with state of the art equipment.
 He was previously Music Associate Professor at New York University’s Steinhardt School and Voice Center (Langone Medical Center) where he founded and directed the thriving Vocal Pedagogy program.
 In addition to NYU, he has taught at Eastern Kentucky University, Pace University, University of Kentucky at Lexington, and University of Colorado at Boulder in the Continuing Education program.
 Gill maintains a very active, international, private voice studio filled with performers from myriad musical genres.

 His students regularly perform on Broadway (Tony Award Winner), Off Broadway, in Broadway national/international tours; in leading opera houses including The Metropolitan Opera, New York City Opera, English National Opera, Santa Fe Opera, Seattle Opera, Chicago Lyric Opera, Houston Grand Opera, Dallas Opera, The Royal Opera House, LA Opera, San Francisco Opera; at International Rock and Pop Music Festivals; in other important venues, such as The Kennedy Center, Carnegie Hall, Lincoln Center; in major ensembles like The Soldiers’ Chorus, Apollo’s Fire, Anonymous 4; and in many regional theaters across the United States and abroad.
 Gill is a proud mentor to many successful teachers who also have students regularly singing in high-level performance venues throughout the world.Book A Lesson